WillMuzyka/GoBarber/README.md

 2. In the backend, web and mobile folder (you can use `cd GoBarber`), run the command `yarn` or `npm install` to install all the required packages listed on the file *`package.json`*.

-3. The backend consumes a Postgres Database, so you will need one running.
+3. The backend consumes a Postgres, MongoDB and Redis Database, so you will need have them running.
 I used docker, but feel free to use any other service.
-The configurations for the database can be found at ormconfig.json.
+The configurations for the databases can be found at `ormconfig.json` and `/src/conf/cache.ts` .

 4. You'll now run all the migrations for the database, *in the backend folder*, with the command `yarn typeorm migrations:run`.
+Be sure to have the database already created with the proper name.

 5. After installing the packages, run the command `yarn start` *in the backend folder* to start the backend.
 This will keep running until you end the application (Ctrl + C) or close the window that is running.
 It will not run in the background, so you need to keep the window open.
 This application uses the port `:3333`, so be careful to not have another application trying to run on the same port.